orestis/reseda/README.md

 Note that the value you get is whatever the selector returns, and Clojure's equality via `=` is used to determine if a change was made.
 The `on-change` function receives a single argument, the new value.

-Obviously, you can put whatever you want inside the backing store - most usually it will be an atom, but it might be a vector or anything else that you can put in an atom.
-Or you can implement the `IWatchable` (CLJS) or `clojure.lang.IRef` (Clojure) for something fancier.
+Obviously, you can put whatever you want inside the backing store - most usually it will be a map, but it might be a vector or anything else that you can put in an atom.

+You can implement the `IWatchable` protocl (CLJS) or `clojure.lang.IRef` interface (Clojure) for something fancier -- e.g. to trigger subscriptions based on a websocket connection etc.

 ### React integration

-So far the code is cross-platform, but the main use of Reseda is for building UIs.
+So far the code is cross-platform, but the main use of Reseda is for building UIs with React.

 The basic setup is exactly the same: